Have you started turning down dinner invitations because you’re afraid something you’ll eat won’t “agree” with you?

 The ones that are difficult to digest include fructans and galacto-oligosaccharides (GOS).
 While no one can digest fructans or GOS, their consumption is particularly uncomfortable for those with IBS.

-Fructans come mostly from wheat, onions, and garlic.
-Often, garlic may be tolerated in oil that has been infused with it.
-As for onions, the green tops of spring onions are usually well tolerated.
+Fructans come primarily from wheat, onions, and garlic.
+Some people with gastric irritability may tolerate oil infused with garlic and the tops of green spring onions.

-Additional sources of fructans are inulin and fructo-oligosaccharides (FOS).
-They are found in foods like dairy products, prebiotics, and gluten-free selections.
+Additional sources of fructans are inulin and fructo-oligosaccharides (FOS), foods like dairy products, prebiotics, and gluten-free selections.
 Inulin often appears on package labels as chicory root.

 Galacto-oligosaccharides come from legumes and their dried seeds (pulses), including foods like kidney beans and chickpeas.
-For some with IBS, soaking beans or consuming canned products may improve tolerance.
+Soaking beans or consuming canned products may improve tolerance for some with IBS.

 “Di” means two, and disaccharides are two joined sugars.

-The culprit here is fructose, which is found mainly in fruits and honey.
+The culprit here is fructose, mainly in fruits and honey.
 It’s also the main ingredient in high-fructose corn syrup, a corn sweetener used frequently in processed foods.

 Fructose often occurs naturally with glucose.
 In foods where this is the case, the ratio of fructose to glucose is the key to the likelihood of successful digestion.
-Where there is more fructose, absorption will be poor for those with IBS.
+Absorption will be poor for IBS sufferers if there is a higher ratio of fructose.

-Apples are the fruit with the greatest amount of fructose.
+Apples are the fruit with the most significant fructose content.

-Polyols are sugar alcohols that are in some fruits and vegetables, as well as in processed foods that are artificially sweetened.
+Polyols are sugar alcohols found in some fruits and vegetables and artificially-sweetened processed foods.

-They appear on package labels with names like xylitol, isomalt, polydextrose, malitol, mannitol, and sorbitol.
+They appear on package labels with names like xylitol, isomalt, polydextrose, maltitol, mannitol, and sorbitol.

 From Understanding to Implementation

-By understanding the effect of FODMAPs on people with IBS, and studying which foods are high in fermentable sugars, researchers have given gastroenterologists and dieticians a natural treatment plan for their patients.
+By understanding the effects of short-chain carbs on people with IBS and studying which foods are high in fermentable sugars, researchers have given gastroenterologists and dieticians a natural treatment plan for their patients.

 Where to Begin

-Should you test positive for celiac disease, gluten intolerance, or a wheat allergy, gluten-free cooking may be your first challenge.
+Gluten-free cooking may be the first challenge if you test positive for celiac disease, gluten intolerance, or wheat allergy.

-But, the good news is that gluten-free foods have come a long way since I started eating them.
-From cookies and muffins to pasta and pizza crust, there’s no need to feel deprived with today’s moist and flaky treats.
+The good news is that gluten-free foods have come a long way since I started eating them.
+From cookies and muffins to pasta and pizza crust there’s no need to feel deprived with today’s moist and flaky treats.

-Similarly, if you are lactose intolerant, you may address this by taking an over-the-counter lactase enzyme at mealtimes, or by eliminating milk (cow, sheep, and goat), soft cheeses, and yogurt.
+Similarly, you can address lactose intolerance by taking an over-the-counter lactase enzyme at mealtimes or eliminating milk (cow, sheep, and goat), soft cheeses, and yogurt.

-Healthy food producers are coming out with new products all the time that address multiple intolerances and allergies.
+Healthy food manufacturers frequently roll out new products suited to intolerances and allergies.

-One such manufacturer is the FODY low FODMAP Food Company, certified by Monash University.
-Their gluten- and lactose-free Low FODMAP Dark Chocolate, Nuts, and Sea Salt Snack Barsare a great option that will satisfy your cravings for an afternoon pick-me-up.
+One such manufacturer is the FODY, a low FODMAP food company whose products are all tested and certified by Monash University.
+Their gluten- and lactose-free Low FODMAP Blueberry Almond Snack Bars are a delicious option to satisfy cravings for an afternoon pick-me-up, and they’re available on Amazon.

-After gluten and lactose are addressed, the most difficult foods for many to limit are onions and garlic.
-These are essential ingredients in an overwhelming majority of recipes.
-Unfortunately, they’re loaded with fructans, a known cause of bowel irritability.
+After addressing gluten and lactose, the most difficult foods for many to limit are onions and garlic.
+These are essential ingredients in a preponderance of recipes.
+Unfortunately, they’re full of fructans, a known cause of bowel irritability.

-However, with spring onion (green tops only) and garlic-infused oil, you may be able to replicate your favorite flavors.
+However, with generally well-tolerated spring onion tops and garlic-infused oil, you may be able to replicate your favorite flavors.

 And so it goes.

-The low FODMAP plan requires the limitation or elimination of foods on the list, to determine which ones cause the most bowel irritability.
+The low FODMAP plan requires limiting or eliminating foods on the list to determine which ones cause the most bowel irritability.

-As the gut heals, foods may be reintroduced and they may be tolerated well.
+As the gut heals, foods are reintroduced and may be well-tolerated.

 Dieticians who administer this regimen follow their patients closely to aid them in reintroducing as many foods as possible.
 The length of time varies from person to person.

-Over the years, many IBS sufferers in my family have been told that they have “nervous stomachs.”
+Over the years, many IBS sufferers in my family were diagnosed with “nervous stomachs.”
 To some degree, this may be true.

-Although no one can properly digest fructans or galacto-oligosaccharides, not everyone experiences pain, bloating, and misery.
+Although no one can fully digest fructans or galacto-oligosaccharides, not everyone experiences pain, bloating, and misery.

 Why is that?